ocupop/mapbox-locate/src/_sessions/snap-maps-finding-friends-mapping-movements.md

 summary: >-
   Snapchat's 18x million users saw a 40% growth in messages submitted to its Stories feature after starting Snap Maps, which completely changes the way we explore the world, discover content, and connect with friends.
+Hear from Walt Lin on why Snap wanted to build a unique map and how they did it.

   Hear from Walt Lin, Head of Local & Maps, on why Snap wanted to build a unique